doomed-venet/100-days-of-code/log.md

 **Today's Progress**:  Tried implementing GridSearchCV to determine the optimum hyperparameters of my SVM today.
 I don't know if I messed up somewhere, coz it's been a while and the code is still being processed.
 I thought it would consume less time than the looping method to get the parameters, but it didn't help me much.

 **Thoughts** : So, I'm leaving it like that and going for a nap.
 Hopefully I wake up to a fully interpreted code.

+# 100 Days Of Code - Log

+### Day 55: July 18, 2020

+**Today's Progress**:  Tried working on a highly skewed dataset today and got a lot of insight on recall , precision , F1 score and accuracy.

+**Thoughts** : I skipped these a few days ago, assuming they won't be so significant topics.
+Turns out that shortcuts are not allowed here.